blackboxnlp/blackboxnlp.github.io/index.md

 Feel free to reach out to the organizers at the email below if you are not sure whether a specific topic is well-suited for submission.

 ## Call for Papers
 We will accept submissions through Softconf at: https://www.softconf.com/emnlp2023/blackboxnlp2023/.
 All submissions should use the EMNLP 2023 [template](https://www.overleaf.com/latex/templates/instructions-for-emnlp-2023-proceedings/scyjxmtnrskr) and formatting requirements specified by [ACL](https://acl-org.github.io/ACLPUB/formatting.html).
 Archival paper must be fully anonymized.
-Submissions of both types can be made through Softconf (the submission link will be made available as soon as possible).
+Submissions of both types can be made through [Softconf](https://www.softconf.com/emnlp2023/blackboxnlp2023/).

 ### Submission Types